tarkandc/tarkandc.github.io/w/intercollege/2021/freshers-turncoat/index.md

-## Inter-College Freshers Turncoat 2021 🎉🎙️
+## Inter-College Freshers' Turncoat 2021 🎉🎙️

 **NOTE:** This is an inter-college event, open ONLY to _first-year_ students of DU.